monicayao/CodePathTip/README.md

 I wasn't careful and I initially was using SwiftUI and nothing was matching my expectations!
 At first I thought the storyboard was just different, but the swift files were header files somehow!
 Tracing back to the beginning and re-doing the app from scratch made me a little sad.
 I'm not the best designer so I chose to do the other optional features.
 The GIF makers weren't working well for me, so I recorded with QuickTime and then converted it to a GIF.
+However, the gif is too long so I couldn't display all of them at once, hence I had to break it down into multiple gifs and change some frame rates around.

 ## License